 Tribal and commercial casinos offer live poker rooms that host both cash games and tournaments.

 Global Poker welcomes players from New York.
 The site uses two virtual currencies: Gold Coins and Sweeps Coins.
 Players can purchase Gold Coins and use them to play “cash” games and tournaments where they can win more Gold Coins.

 The Gold Coins have no actual cash value.
-However, when players purchase Gold Coins, they also receive free Sweeps Coins as part of a promotion.
+However, when players purchase Gold Coins, they sometimes receive free Sweeps Coins as part of a promotion.
 You can use these Sweeps Coins to play in “cash” games and to enter tournaments for which the prizes are more Sweeps Coins.
-Players can collect Sweeps Coins by other methods, too, such as through Facebook giveaways or by writing directly to Global Poker to request them.
+Players can collect Sweeps Coins by other methods, too, such as through Facebook giveaways.

 Once players have won a certain number of Sweeps Coins, they can redeem them for cash prizes that they can then withdraw.

 Are offshore poker sites safe for NY players?

 No. There are a number of online poker sites accepting NY players, however, they are offshore sites.
 Offshore poker sites present significant risks for players, and you should avoid them in favor of legal sites.

 If you deposit funds and play at an offshore site, you do so without any of the protections a licensed and regulated poker site provides.
 Since offshore sites operate outside of New York jurisdiction, you have no legal recourse should you encounter any problems related to the security of their funds or game integrity.

 If you suspect cheating, collusion, multi-accounting or other issues regarding the fairness of games on an offshore site, you have to hope the site’s security team will respond to your complaints and deal with them appropriately.
 But there are no guarantees, and no legal means to ensure against such issues arising.